Emergency population warning: Sweden

+These sources of information are however primarily broadcasting in Swedish, information in English may initially be limited.
+Non-Swedish speakers are directed to use translation tools to keep up with warnings and directions from the authorities.

+In addition to these already existing avenues to broadcast Important public announcements the warning system SE-Alert is currently planned to start implementation by the summer of 2026.
+This system is going to use cell broadcast technology to simultaneously broadcast to all cellphones in the affected area of the cellular network.

 United Kingdom

 Between 1953 and 1992, the UK government had an alert system known as the "four-minute warning".
 Its purpose was to warn the population, through a combination of air-raid sirens and messages over television and radio, of an impending nuclear missile attack from the Soviet Union; its name derived from the expected amount of time between knowledge of the strike and the missile landing.
 The system was dismantled following the dissolution of the Soviet Union and the end of the Cold War.

 In 2013, the government conducted trials of a public alert system using both SMS messaging and Cell Broadcast technology to send alert messages to mobile devices in areas affected by an emergency.
 A report was published in 2014 that said the trials were successful and that 85% of people thought that such a system would be a good idea, as well as detailing how such a system could be implemented, and plans for further trials.
 However, no further trials or implementation of the system came.

 On 24 March 2020, the day after the UK went into a national lockdown in response to the COVID-19 pandemic, the government collaborated with the country's four main mobile networks, O2, EE, Vodafone and Three, to send a text message alert regarding the new restrictions to all registered mobile phone numbers across the UK.
 In order to not overwhelm the networks, the operators sent the messages in batches, going to one million or so numbers at a time.
 This process took over 24 hours, with some people not receiving the message until the following day.
 The government was accused of ignoring its own advice from the 2013 trials to set up a dedicated public alert system.
 In response, it began developing a system using Cell Broadcast technology.